 Albertus Magnus Society

-The Albertus Magnus Society gathers people who share an academic, professional or personal interest in exploring issues at the intersection of religious belief and scientific insight.
-Members participate in an ongoing conversation and help develop the society’s programs, which include formal lectures by noted thinkers, informal seminars and more.
-The society’s goal is the pursuit of new information and insight in a setting that is both scholarly and congenial, and reflects the Dominican understanding of the compatibility of religion and science.
+The Albertus Magnus Society is a program of the Siena Center which gathers persons with an academic, professional or general interest in exploring issues related to the intersection of religious belief or experience and scientific insight.
+All are invited to participate in an on-going conversation and help to develop the society’s programs, which include formal lectures by noted thinkers, regular informal seminars, the sharing of papers and articles, and more.
+The goal of the society is the pursuit of new information and insight in a setting that is both scholarly and congenial, and reflects the Dominican understanding of the compatibility of religion and science.